-Seedstars World Summit, 2 & 3 April in Lausanne, Switzerland
+Seedstars World Summit, 2 & 3 April in Lausanne, Switzerland (online only)

 This is Seedstars summit where the best-of-the-best global startups and investors come together in arguably the most beautiful setting of all the world’s startup events, in Lausanne on the shores of Lac Léman (Lake Geneva).